-Other initiatives beginning in 2023-2024 includes the Etowah River Water Treatment Plant asset replacements of the plate settlers in multiple phases, a raw water pond expansion and a high service redundancy pumping project.
-The High Service Redundancy Project consists of the construction of a redundant water pumping station at the Etowah River Water Treatment Facility.
-The project is estimated with a completion date or early/mid 2026.
+Other initiatives completed in 2024 include the Etowah River Water Treatment Plant asset replacement of the plate settlers.
+New initiatives in the capital improvements program for 2025 will include a raw water pond expansion and a high service redundancy pumping project.
+The High Service Redundancy Project consists of the construction of a redundant water pumping station at the Etowah River Water Treatment Facility at an estimated cost of \$21 million.
+The project is estimated with a completion date of early/mid 2026.
+In addition to these initiatives, the Authority plans to add a Water Tank at a southwest site in Cherokee County.

 The distribution system includes initiatives involving major road and highway relocations, line extensions, and improvements.
 Specifically, the Highway 20 Relocation Project is driven by a 4-lane widening of State Route 20 from Canton City limits to Forsyth County line by Ga DOT.
 This will result in CCWSA relocating existing water mains along the route.
-Currently, the Authority is in the design phase of a new administrative office complex with a potential completion date of 2025.
+Additionally, the Authority is in the design phase of a new administrative office complex with a potential completion date of 2026 at an estimated cost of \$25 million.
+Finally, the Authority is in the process of moving forward with its AMI Project that will replace and upgrade its meter infrastructure at an estimated cost of \$35 million.